Would You Like to Learn How to Think Critically?

 Critical Thinking

 In today’s post, I thought I would write about what it is to think critically.
-But what exactly is critical thinking? let’s start by clarifying the oblivious!
+But what exactly is critical thinking?
+Let’s start by clarifying the oblivious!
 All humans think, how else would we ever make a decision.
 For example, will I get out of bed on this cold wet winter morning?
 Or will I stay in bed and avoid the forces of mother nature?
 However, this is not critical thinking!
 This is simply “thinking”.
 Critical thinking is a process of many elements.
-Let’s take a look at some ideas of critical thinking in education
+Let’s take a look at some ideas of critical thinking in education.

 Bloom's Taxonomy (1956)